-Pete Carroll refutes Russell Wilson trade rumors: ‘We plan on him being here for a good, good while’
+Seahawks refute Russell Wilson trade rumors: ‘We plan on him being here for a good, good while’

 Carroll, meanwhile, said he was in contact with Wilson throughout the offseason and basically summed up the rumors as mostly a media creation, and said he has talked with Wilson about understanding how his words can be construed — or misconstrued.

-“I wish we would have avoided that,” Carroll said of the rumors that were spurred from Wilson’s comments.

-But Carroll said that all along he knew “the truth” of the situation — that Wilson was not going nowhere.

-“It (the media speculation) just was so meaningless because it had nothing to do with what was going on,” said Carroll in his first comments since Jan.
+“It’s a media problem,” Carroll said in what were his first comments since Jan.
 11, two days after Seattle’s 2020 season ended with a wild card playoff loss to the Rams.
-(Schneider hadn’t spoken since the 2020 draft.)
+“It wasn’t a problem for us because we knew the truth.”
+(Schneider had not talked to the media since the 2020 draft).

 Carroll was asked why he didn’t speak up earlier to say there was nothing to the Wilson rumors and responded that he didn’t feel the need to because he didn’t think there was substance to any of the reports.